-The University will keep the identity of any individual who has made a report or complaint of sex discrimination confidential, including the identity of any individual who has made a report or filed a Formal Complaint of sexual harassment under this Grievance Policy, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness except as permitted by the FERPA statute 20 U.S.C.
-1232g, or FERPA regulations 34 CFR part 99, or as required by law or to carry out the purposes of 34 CFR Part 106 including the conduct of any investigation hearing or judicial proceeding under this Grievance Policy.
+The University will keep the identity of any individual who has made a report or complaint of sex discrimination confidential, including the identity of any individual who has made a report or filed a Formal Complaint of sexual harassment under this Grievance Policy, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness, except as permit ed by the FERPA statute, 20 U.S.C.
+1232g, or FERPA regulations, 34 CFR part 99, or as required by law, or to carry out the purposes of 34 CFR part 106, including the conduct of any investigation, hearing, or judicial proceeding under this Grievance Policy.